Humancannonball/PersonalSite/README.md

 - **Features:**
   - Interactive simulations of the Iterated Prisoner's Dilemma and a Turing Machine.
   - Detailed sections about my projects, skills, passions, and contact information.
-  - Image upload functionality with an image gallery.

 ### Microservices